Rafa-sh/rafa-sh/README.md

-Hi 👋 My name is Rafa
+Hi 👋 I'm Rafa
 =====================

 Web developer and linux enthusiast
 ----------------------------------

-* 🌍  I'm based in Spain
+* 🥘  I'm in Spain
 * ✉️  You can contact me at [rafa@aetherdocks.xyz](mailto:rafa@aetherdocks.xyz)

 ### Skills